Adventure Learning at Its Best

 Not everyone enjoys the thrill of rock climbing or maybe the patience of fishing.
-We understand our students are as diverse as the great outdoors so our adventure therapy activities program is built around providing choice for our students.
-Each season change our students are given multiple choices for what skill base to learn.
-Daniels Academy students will then practice these skills weekly with trained staff.
-Students participate in monthly recreation excursions to practice the skills they’ve been learning.
-Then at the end of the season, students put all their adventure education skills to work on a mastery trip.
+We understand our students are as diverse as the great outdoors so our program is built around providing choices for our students.
+For each season change, our students are given multiple choices for what recreation activity to learn and participate in.
+Daniels Academy students will then practice weekly with a trained staff the adventure skills required to participate in their recreation activity of choice.
+Then at the end of the season, students will demonstrate the skills they have mastered on a mastery experience.

 Example Adventure Education Activities: